yellomango9/Alpha-Lab-IT-Complaint-Portal/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Ready for Use

-The Alpha Lab IT Complaint Portal is now **fully functional** with all requested features implemented and tested.
+The AMC Complaint Portal is now **fully functional** with all requested features implemented and tested.
 The system handles the complete complaint lifecycle from submission to closure with user feedback, providing excellent user experience for all roles.

 **Next Steps:**
 1. Run manual testing using the provided guide